guido-visser/vMix-M5Stick-Tally-Light/README.md

 ## Features

--   ⚡ Press on M5 button will toggle between 4 screens:
+-   🚀 Press on M5 button will toggle between 4 screens:
     1. The actual status of the tally (a tally status change will default back to this screen)
     2. Network screen, showing the current IP Address so you can access the Web UI
     3. Show the actual tally input number that is set for the unit
     4. The brightness screen.
 You can use BTN39 on this screen to toggle through the 9 different settings
--   ⚡ Webserver for easy configuration
+-   🚀 Webserver for easy configuration
--   ⚡ Access Point mode when not connected to a WiFi network
+-   🚀 Access Point mode when not connected to a WiFi network
--   ⚡ Data is saved to memory, will be remembered after device is turned off
+-   🚀 Data is saved to memory, will be remembered after device is turned off
--   ⚡ Dedicated button to reconnect to vMix (BTN39, will reconnect to vMix except on the brightness screen)
+-   🚀 Dedicated button to reconnect to vMix (BTN39, will reconnect to vMix except on the brightness screen)
--   ⚡ Holding the same button at the end of trying to reconnect will reset the settings
+-   🚀 Holding the same button at the end of trying to reconnect will reset the settings
--   ⚡ Dark Web UI
+-   🚀 Dark Web UI
--   ⚡ Ability to adjust the brightness (either on the stick itself, or via the Web UI)
+-   🚀 Ability to adjust the brightness (either on the stick itself, or via the Web UI)
--   ⚡ Battery indicator
+-   🚀 Battery indicator
--   ⚡ Landscape & Portrait mode using accelerometer
+-   🚀 Landscape & Portrait mode using accelerometer
--   ⚡ Change tally number input on the fly.
+-   🚀 Change tally number input on the fly.
 On the tally input number screen, double click the BTN39 to increase the number.
 Long click for reset to 1
--   ⚡ Multi input support
+-   🚀 Multi input support
+-	🚀 Automatic wifi scanning to easily select your wifi network
+-	🚀 Set an interval to automatically reconnect to vMix after the interval has passed

 ---